Overview of the baker process#

 Baking with Desktop Wallet#

-This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain, using Desktop Wallet in combination with a Ledger hardware wallet to generate baker keys.
+This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain, using Desktop Wallet in combination with a LEDGER device to generate baker keys.

 Step 1: Set up the node#